spelunky-fyi/Playlunky/README.md

 ```
 Build artifacts are found in the `publish` folder.

+### Requirements
+- MSVC 2019 (for C++20)
+- python
+    - cmake
+    - conan

 ### Debugging
 If you have installed Spelunky 2 then the install folder should be found during configuration of the project and starting a debugging session will launch Spelunky 2 with the `playlunky64.dll` injected.
 If you want to debug the game itself as well as the `playlunky64.dll` it is highly recommended to get the [Microsoft Child Process Debugging Power Tool](https://marketplace.visualstudio.com/items?itemName=vsdbgplat.MicrosoftChildProcessDebuggingPowerTool) extension and enable child process debugging in `Debug` &rarr; `Other Debug Targets` &rarr; `Child Process Debugging Settings...`

+#### Anti-Debugging Prevention
+This section can be ignored for Spelunky 2 versions 1.20.0j or older.
-Furthermore, if the game employs any anti-debugging strategies it is supported to inject ScyllaHide into the game process.
+If the game employs any anti-debugging strategies it is supported to inject ScyllaHide into the game process.
 To do this download [ScyllaHide from Github](https://github.com/x64dbg/ScyllaHide/tags) and extract it into a ScyllaHide subfolder right next to the game.
 The `playlunky64.dll` will do the rest.

-### Requirements
-- MSVC 2019 (for C++20)
-- python
-    - cmake
-    - conan

 ## Usage
 Copy all build artifacts into your Spelunky 2 folder, from there you can launch `playlunky_launcher.exe` to launch the game with the dll injected.